unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 👉 You should use a password safe solution like [_Lastpass_, _Keepass_ (or others)](https://alternativeto.net/category/security/password-manager/), so you're encouraged to save your information in it.
 :::

 ## Step 2.
-Choose and create your own @unikname identifier
+Choose and create your own UniknameIDentifier

 Okay now you can create you own individual @unikname.